maxhbr/LDBcollector/md/FTL.md

                                 "name": "Execute the obtained binary"
                             }
                         ],
                         "_str": "Description: Related documentation should be treated in the same way as the software.
 Acknowledgments should include the following text: \"Portions of this software are copyrighted by The FreeType Project. \"Portions of this software are copyright <year> The FreeType Project (www.freetype.org).
 Replace <year> with the year in effect for the actual version.\nActions:\n- Sublicense the acquired source code.
 (Sublicensing means that the person to whom the license was granted re-grants the license granted to a third party.)\n- Sublicensing Modified Source Code (Sublicensing means that the person to whom the license was granted re-grants the license granted to a third party.)\n- Sublicense the acquired binaries (Sublicensing means that the person to whom the license was granted re-grants the license granted to a third party.)\n- Sublicense the generated binaries from modified source code (Sublicensing means that the person to whom the license was granted re-grants the license granted to a third party.)\n- Display the obtained source code\n- Execute the obtained source code.\n- Display the modified source code\n- Executing Modified Source Code\n- Display the retrieved binary\n- Display the generated binary from the modified source code\n- Execute the generated binary from the modified source code\n- Execute the obtained binary\n\nConditions:\nAND\n  RESTRICTION: An unrestricted, royalty-free, worldwide supplyable copyright license is granted in accordance with this license.
-(Sublicensing means that a person who has been granted this license re-grants the license granted to a third party.)\n\n  OBLIGATION: Acknowledgements\n\n\n\n", "conditions": {
+(Sublicensing means that a person who has been granted this license re-grants the license granted to a third party.)\n  OBLIGATION: Acknowledgements\n\n\n", "conditions": {
                             "AND": [
                                 {